• Skip to primary navigation

 Trust me, you won’t know this is lightened up.
 It tastes so rich and creamy!
 (But there’s NO heavy cream needed!)

-Cooked fettuccine noodles and broccoli in a colander Chicken and healthy Alfredo sauce in a large saute pan on a marble surface Healthy chicken Alfredo with broccoli mixed together in a large saute pan
+Chicken and healthy Alfredo sauce in a large saute pan on a marble surface

-• I use and recommend whole what fettuccine if you can find it, but you can substitute regular or even use spaghetti.
+• I use and recommend whole wheat fettuccine if you can find it, but you can substitute regular or even use spaghetti.
 Just pay attention to the cooking time on the box and adjust accordingly.

 • To make this recipe so quickly, I cook the pasta and broccoli in one pot and have the chicken going in a skillet at the same time.